• Skip to primary navigation

 Use any jar or covered container to store your brownie mix.

-As an added bonus, I like to include a small jar of vanilla extract with the gift.
-It's an especially nice touch if you are giving it to some someone who may not normally bake from scratch and might not have vanilla extract on hand.
+As a bonus, I like to include a small jar of vanilla extract with the gift.
+It's an especially nice touch if you are giving it to someone who may not normally bake from scratch and might not have vanilla extract on hand.

 Frosting or No Frosting